Positive, fun activities that build athletic, social and interpersonal skills.

 Students in stage 4 develop stroke technique in front crawl and back crawl and learn the breaststroke kick and butterfly kick.
 Water safety is reinforced through treading water and elementary backstroke.

-Swimmer Prerequisites: Successful completion of Fish skills.
+Swimmer Prerequisites: Successful completion of Stage 4 skills.
 Skills to Learn/Activities: Endurance and efficiency development of Front crawl, back crawl, breaststroke, elementary backstroke, side stroke, using good form and timing, building to goal distances.
 Continued proficiency of rudimentary butterfly stroke, and diving.
 Introduction to flip turns, concepts of personal fitness, and a chance to observe CPR skills.

 The prerequisites indicate what the child is expected to do prior to the class in which they will be participating.
 Listed below are some of the skills and activities that the child will be working on in that level.